M.anifest: 2016: god MC and Nowhere Cool

-“Dor dor dor ti dor” is one of M.anifest's many taglines.
+"Dor dor dor ti dor" is one of M.anifest's many taglines.
 M.anifest said he felt disrespected with the way Sarkodie used the tagline to sign off of a track on which he had thrown shots at his colleague rappers.
 On god MC, the Madina rapper said: "Go to the market, buy yourself some manners; don't use my name in vain, that's just for starters."
 Sarkodie then replied with Kanta but M.anifest never replied to that diss track.
-When asked about why he didn't respond, M.anifest replied that he had already said all that needed to be said.
-He added that his god MC track got more people talking about the content of songs than they were doing before. god MC also talked about the state of Ghana's pop culture, with the rapper bemoaning our "move from Inspector Bediako to Kunkum Bagya," a reference to the country's departure from creating real authentic Ghanaian productions to dubbing foreign films into local languages.
-Many listeners thought M.anifest had used the rap beef with Sarkodie to hype his own upcoming album, Nowhere Cool which dropped a few months later.
+When asked about why he did not respond, M.anifest replied that he had already said all that needed to be said.
+He added that his god MC track got more people talking about the content of songs than they were doing before. god MC also talked about the state of Ghana's pop culture, with the rapper bemoaning our "move from Inspector Bediako to Kunkum Bagya", a reference to the country's departure from creating real authentic Ghanaian productions to dubbing foreign films into local languages.
+Many listeners thought M.anifest had used the rap beef with Sarkodie to hype his own upcoming album, Nowhere Cool, which dropped a few months later.

-On July 14, 2016, M.anifest dropped another single called 100% which some took as a continuation of his conflict with Sarkodie.
-Though he denied it, many caught the part where he said, "You dey beef with uh, nah I'm chilling."
+On 14 July 2016, M.anifest dropped another single called 100%, which some took as a continuation of his conflict with Sarkodie.
+Although he denied it, many caught the part where he said: "You dey beef with uh, nah I'm chilling."
 100% featured Worlasi and was an instant hit.
-It's groovy rhythm and infectious hook was a departure from M.anifest's more thoughtful singles and elaborate verses.
+Its groovy rhythm and infectious hook was a departure from M.anifest's more thoughtful singles and elaborate verses.
 Despite its simplicity, M.anifest still managed to enrich his lines by using alternating antonyms in his verses.
 "I'm an expensive guy, you want cheap side/ can't strong arm me with a weak vibe/ if I decide to let the beat ride, it's a major move to over the minor dudes/Everyday some hater dey write love song..."
-Unlike most of M.anifest's songs, 100% was a banger of a song that didn't require much analysis to understand.
+Unlike most of M.anifest's songs, 100% was a banger of a song that did not require much analysis to understand.
 Worlasi echoed the sentiment in the bridge of the song when he said: "Normally, some deep things/ but now, we dey ease things/ me den M.anifest 'bout to move things/ raise things y'all n-word better rethink."